Axway/api-builder-docs/content/en/docs/developer_guide/console/_index.md

 The **Updates** tab shows updates and upgrades for installed components.
 You should always keep your components up to date for the latest features, bug fixes, and security updates.

-On startup, _updates_ are checked using npm during development only.

-_Updates_ are new compatible versions of components that will be installed when running [`npm update`](https://docs.npmjs.com/cli/v8/commands/npm-update).

-_Upgrades_ are new versions of components which may introduce breaking changes, and are outside the range allowed by your service's package.json.
-These require extra care when consuming, and can also require modifications to your service.

-Upgrades are not currently displayed, and will be introduced in a future release.
+On startup, {{% variables/apibuilder_prod_name %}} will check npm for updates and upgrades to installed components.
+This check only happens in development, and never in production.
 This feature is only available when using maintenance and LTS Node.js versions greater than 12.

+* An _update_ means that the are new compatibile versions of components available from npm, and can be installed by running [`npm update`](https://docs.npmjs.com/cli/v8/commands/npm-update).
+* An _upgrade_ means that the next version of the component may introduce breaking changes.
+Upgrades require extra care and attention before installing.

+Before installing any upgrade, you should read the release notes very carefully.
+While some breaking changes are innocuous (for example, the new component requires a higher minimum version of node), some breaking changes can cause parts of your application to cease to function as expected.
+If this is a possibility, the release notes will explain what to do and may also require manual changes to your application before it will function as expected.

 ![Updates tab](/Images/updates_tab.png)